MetaMask/metamask-docs/snaps/reference/permissions.md

 },
 ```

-It is recommended to remove local sites before deploying your Snap to production.
+We recommend removing local sites before deploying your Snap to production.

 :::note
 `initialConnections` is not a replacement for [`endowment:rpc`](#endowmentrpc).
-It should be used alongside the endowment to grant an automatic connection.
+Use `initialConnections` alongside `endowment:rpc` to grant an automatic connection.
 :::